Endeared/modernPython3/README.md

 + takes in two lists, creates a dict with first list as keys and second list as values (**twoListDict.py**)
 + takes in list, start index, end index, returns sum of all ints between incides (**rangeInList.py**)
 + takes in two numbers, checks of numbers contain the same digits + digit counts (**sameFrequency.py**)
++ takes in list and number, returns nth element in list. if negative, returns nth element from end (**nthElement.py**)

 ### projects
 + guessing game for a number between 1 and 10 (**guessingGame.py**)